-The Ultimate Partner Marketing Model to Accelerate B2B Sales
+The Ultimate Partner Marketing Strategy Model to Accelerate B2B Sales

 Partner marketing programs have proven to be massively successful to accelerate growth for many companies.
 By partnering with companies that offer a related portfolio, you can maximize your marketing impact while sharing the costs.
-When done right you can take advantage of each other’s audience, combine forces in content production and optimize commercial follow-up.
-In this blog we take a closer look at partner marketing and present a new model to manage it.
+With the right partner marketing strategy you can take advantage of each other’s audience, combine forces in content production and optimize commercial follow-up.
+In this blog we take a closer look at partner marketing strategy and present a new model to manage it.

 What is Partner Marketing?